Seek out Beautiful Sights and Experience Cultural Delights in Oahu

 - Lanikai Beach: A beautiful white-sand beach with clear turquoise water and lush tropical plants.
 You can paddle out to the Mokulua islands from here.

 - Kailua Beach: A popular beach for wind and kite-surfing.

 - Lagoons at Ko Olina: These man-made lagoons are perfect for small children and located in the beautiful resort community of Ko Olina, home of the Disney Aulani.

 - Makaha Beach: Located on the leeward (west) side of the island and just north of Ko Olina is a beautiful sandy beach with hardly any tourists.
 A less touristy part of the island, you’ll see lots of locals relaxing here on the weekends.

 - Waimea Bay: This legendary surfing beach is covered in surfers, tourists and photographers in the winter, but is a calm, family-friendly bay from April to October.

-Known as the Valley of the Priests, this nearly 2,000 acre valley is a veritable paradise.
+Known as the Valley of the Priests, this nearly 2,000-acre valley is a veritable paradise.
 Kids will love running around the lush world-class botanical gardens and spotting the many peacocks wandering the grounds.
-You can take the 3/4 mile walk up to Waimea Falls and swim to the waterfall.
+You can take the three-quarter-mile walk up to Waimea Falls and swim to the waterfall.
 Life jackets are provided and required to swim in the falls.